 - Use a secure SSL certificate if you are allowing clients to share sensitive data such as credit card information with you on your site.

 - Use form validation.
 Make some fields mandatory and fields for phone numbers etc are actually numbers.

 - Use Catcpha code should be used on your login for the website and your forms.

 - Use Honeypots.
 Honeypots are invisible fields that when filled in by a bot trying to break into your website it immediately locks them out.

 If you would like more information on website security for your website or would like to book this service please contact Marie Mushing at 905-387-1883.

-Marie from People In Connection has been working with clients helping them build a bold business presence for over 20 years.
+Marie from People In Connection has been working with clients helping them build a bold business presence for 19 years.